Über uns

 Bevorstehende Events (1)

-Alles ansehen- “A Door Into Ocean” by Joan Slonczewski: Let’s read and discuss!Link für Teilnehmer sichtbar
+Alles ansehen- “Automation and the Future of Work” by Aaron Benanav – let’s read and discuss!Link für Teilnehmer sichtbar

 Curious to join us?
-Then order a copy at your local book shop or online:
+Order a copy at your local book shop or online:

 The discussion takes place virtually in Zoom and the meeting link will be added to this event on the day it happens.
 Just check back here half an hour before the meetup starts!

-It doesn’t matter if you have actually finished the book – everyone is welcome, as long as you have read at least a few pages and bring your impression.
+It doesn’t matter if you have actually finished the book or whether you’ve attended before – everyone is welcome, as long as you have read at least a few pages and bring your impression.